Dmytro Tabachnyk: Career

-Minister of education and science of Ukraine
+Minister of Education and Science of Ukraine

-On March 11, 2010, the day the Azarov Government and thus Tabachnyk was installed, the Lviv branch of Forward, Ukraine! started to collect signatures in support of the dismissal of Education and Science Minister Dmytro Tabachnyk.
-On March 17, 2010 the Administration of the Ukrainian Catholic University appealed to the education community in Ukraine to come out publicly about the situation in the education field after the appointment of Tabachnyk as education and science minister.
+On 11 March 2010, the day the Azarov Government and thus Tabachnyk was installed, the Lviv branch of Forward, Ukraine! started to collect signatures in support of the dismissal of Education and Science Minister Dmytro Tabachnyk.
+On 17 March 2010 the Administration of the Ukrainian Catholic University appealed to the education community in Ukraine to come out publicly about the situation in the education field after the appointment of Tabachnyk as education and science minister.
 According to them "Tabachnyk has been openly and publicly humiliating the Ukrainian intelligentsia, as well as Ukrainian language and Ukrainian culture, kindling hostility among the various regions of Ukraine, vindicating the human-hating Stalinist regime, which has been condemned alongside fascism for crimes against humanity by the Parliamentary Assembly of the Organization of Security and Cooperation in Europe; he doubts the sacrifices borne by the Ukrainian people in the times of the Soviet totalitarianism".
-5,000 people hold a rally in Lviv in support of Tabachnyk's dismissal on March 17, 2010.
-Vyacheslav Kyrylenko, leader of For Ukraine!, stated during the rally that his party would work tirelessly to oust Tabachnyk from his post.
-Kyrylenko has introduced a resolution asking the Ukrainian parliament to dismiss Tabachnyk; the vote could take place as early as March 30, 2010.
-The initiative is being supported by other opposition groups, including Bloc Yulia Tymoshenko.
+5,000 people held a rally in Lviv in support of Tabachnyk's dismissal on 17 March 2010.
+Vyacheslav Kyrylenko, leader of For Ukraine!, stated during the rally that his party would work tirelessly to oust Tabachnyk from his post, and introduced a resolution asking the Ukrainian parliament to dismiss Tabachnyk.
+The initiative was supported by other opposition groups, including Bloc Yulia Tymoshenko.

-Faced with these protests Tabachnyk stated on March 17, 2010 he would keep his ideas about the country’s history to himself.
+Faced with these protests Tabachnyk stated on 17 March 2010 he would keep his ideas about the country's history to himself.
 Tabachnyk also promised not to backpedal on the "progressive educational reforms" (the Bologna education system and independent testing, which claims to "objectively determine students’ knowledge and is a critical component in ensuring they can enter university without paying bribes") that have already been introduced.
 President Victor Yanukovych had campaigned on the promise to abolish testing in 2009.
-As late as March 15, 2010 his deputy, Hanna Herman, maintained they would be eliminated.
-Herman also stated Yanukovych had privately met with Tabachnyk on March 15 and put him on notice.
+As late as 15 March 2010 his deputy, Hanna Herman, maintained they would be eliminated.
+Herman also stated Yanukovych had privately met with Tabachnyk on 15 March and put him on notice.
 “He had to promise the president to hide under lock and key his personal views and anti-Ukrainian statements and strictly follow the education policy approved by the parliament and the Cabinet of Ministers.
 If he breaches that agreement, the president will take an adequate decision”.